kalpesh027/Advanced-Ecommerce-web-App/README.md

-# Apala Bazar - E-commerce Platform
+# Grocery In Hand - E-commerce Platform

 A full-stack e-commerce platform built with React.js frontend and Node.js/Express backend, featuring a complete shopping experience with admin panel, customer authentication, product management, and order processing.